ElendiLabs — Regulatory consultancy platform connecting medical device and pharmaceutical manufacturers with verified experts worldwide

 Teddy: Let’s dive deeper.
 What are the costs and timelines like for registering a Class 1 medical device or a Class A IVD in the EU market?

-Andrew Gibson: It depends on what the manufacturer is bringing to market.
-Class 1 devices without special functions do not need notified body involvement, other than having an ISO 13485 MDR-compliant Quality Management System (QMS).
-For these, the cost can be relatively lower.
-For Class 1 devices needing notified body involvement, it could be anywhere between 25,000 to 50,000 euros.
-This contrasts with a Class 3 implantable, where it is easily over a million euros to bring to market.
+For those Class 1 devices needing notified body involvement (sterile, measuring, or reusable), the cost to market could be anywhere between 25,000 to 50,000 euros.
+This contrasts sharply with a Class 3 implantable, where you need to run studies and it is easily over a million euros to bring to market.

-Device Class Est. Cost (EUR) Typical Timeline
+Device Class Notified Body Involvement Est. Cost (EUR) Typical Timeline

-Class 1 (Special) 25,000 – 50,000 3 – 6 Months (if capacity exists)
+Class 1 (Sterile, Measuring, Reusable) Yes 25,000 – 50,000 3 – 6 Months (Expedited)

-Class 3 (Implantable) 1,000,000+ 18+ Months post-submission
+Class 3 (Implantable) Yes 1,000,000+ 18+ Months post-submission

 Teddy: And what are the timelines like?